tonethar/IGME-230-GDD-Spring-2018/notes/canvas-sprites-4.md

 ```

 - above we got rid of those 3 &lt;script> tags that were doing the importing
-- the HTML file has access to only one method - "main.init()" - which it calls once the page loads.
+- the HTML file has access to only one method - "`main.init()`" - which it calls once the page loads.

 <hr><hr>